tdiprima/threejs-playground/docs/glsl-shaders/Shiny Rainbow Colors.md

 # ERR0R

-The error you're encountering indicates that the `vNormal` varying variable used in the fragment shader is **not declared** in the vertex shader.
+The error indicates that the `vNormal` varying variable used in the fragment shader is **not declared** in the vertex shader.

 To fix this error, you need to **pass the normal attribute** from the vertex shader to the fragment shader.